pyeventsourcing/eventsourcing/docs/topics/process.rst

 A process application will respond to events according to its policy.
 Its policy might do nothing in response to one type of event, and it might call an aggregate method in response to another type of event.
-However the policy responds to an event, the process application will write a tracking record, along with any new event records, in an atomic database transaction.
+No matter how the policy responds to an event, the process application will write a tracking record, along with any new event records, in an atomic database transaction.